From survival to coherence

 Thank you

-Her approach integrates somatic developmental psychology (Bodynamic Analysis system), nervous system science, Fascia studies, and hands-on work.
+My approach integrates structural bodywork, somatic developmental psychology, nervous system science, fascia studies, and transpersonal inquiry.

 Stay connected